dspinellis/alexandria3k/README.md

   GROUP BY year
 UNION
 SELECT type AS name, Sum(number) FROM counts
-  GROUP BY type' >results.csv
+  GROUP BY type
 ```

 ### Sampling
 The following command counts the number of publication that have
-or do not have an abstract in a 1% sample of the data set's containers.
+or do not have an abstract in an approximately 1% sample
+of the data set's containers.
 It uses a tab character ('\t') to separate the output fields.
 Through sampling the data containers it runs in a couple of minutes,
 rather than hours.